 A rhythmic up-and-down or backward and forward action of the horse's head and neck which is not part of the normal mechanic of the gait.
-It may be caused by the past use of gadgets, by constraint, or by lameness.
+It may be caused by a lack of impulsion, constraint, or lameness.